Shakespeare's sonnets: Fair Youth

+In that thy likeness still is left alive.

-A problem with identifying the fair youth with Southampton is that the most certainly datable events referred to in the Sonnets are the fall of Essex and then the gunpowder plotters' executions in 1606, which puts Southampton at the age of 33, and then 39 when the sonnets were published, when he would be past the age when he would be referred to as a "lovely boy" or "fair youth".
+A problem with identifying the fair youth with Southampton is that the most certainly datable events referred to in the Sonnets are the Essex Rebellion and then the Gunpowder Plotters' executions in 1606, which puts Southampton at the age of 33, and then 39 when the sonnets were published, when he would be past the age when he would be referred to as a "lovely boy" or "fair youth".

-Authors such as Thomas Tyrwhitt and Oscar Wilde proposed that the Fair Youth was William Hughes, a seductive young actor who played female roles in Shakespeare's plays.
-Particularly, Wilde claimed that he was the Mr. W.H. referred to in the dedication attached to the manuscript of the Sonnets.
+Authors such as Thomas Tyrwhitt and Oscar Wilde proposed that the Fair Youth was William "Willie" Hughes, a seductive young actor who played female roles in Shakespeare's plays.
+Particularly, Wilde claimed that Hughes was the Mr. W.H. referred to in the dedication attached to the manuscript of the Sonnets.

 The Dark Lady

 The Dark Lady sequence (sonnets 127–152) is the most defiant of the sonnet tradition.
 The sequence distinguishes itself from the Fair Youth sequence with its overt sexuality (Sonnet 151).
 The Dark Lady is so called because she has black hair and "dun" skin.
 The Dark Lady suddenly appears (Sonnet 127), and she and the speaker of the sonnets, the poet, are in a sexual relationship.
 She is not aristocratic, young, beautiful, intelligent or chaste.
 Her complexion is muddy, her breath "reeks", and she is ungainly when she walks.
 The relationship strongly parallels Touchstone's pursuit of Audrey in As You Like It.
 The Dark Lady presents an adequate receptor for male desire.
 She is celebrated in cocky terms that would be offensive to her, not that she would be able to read or understand what is said.
 Soon the speaker rebukes her for enslaving his fair friend (sonnet 133).
 He can't abide the triangular relationship, and it ends with him rejecting her.
 As with the Fair Youth, there have been many attempts to identify her with a real historical individual.
 Lucy Negro, Mary Fitton, Emilia Lanier, Elizabeth Wriothesley, and others have been suggested.